Aldi Came Out As The UK’s Cheapest Supermarket In August – But Is That The Full Story?

 These supermarket cashback apps offer cashback on selected grocery products, and usually only work at the bigger supermarkets.

-The idea is that you scan the app to see what products are available at the supermarket you are shopping at, and see if there anything on there than you might want to switch to, instead of buying the products you were going to buy.
+The idea is that you scan the app to see what products are available at the supermarket you are shopping at, and see if there's anything on there that you might want to switch to, instead of buying the products you were going to buy.

-You then make savings by claiming back the cashback on that product, which can lower the overall cost of what you spend on your food shop.
+You then make savings by claiming back the cashback on that product, which can lower the overall cost of your food shop.
 Cashback rates on groceries usually run from 10% to 100% cashback.

-This is done by you scanning your receipt, and then getting the cashback allocated to your cashback account, which you can then withdraw to your bank (once you reach the minimum withdrawal amount, which varies depending on the app you are using).
+This is done by scanning your receipt and then getting the cashback allocated to your cashback account, which you can then withdraw to your bank (once you reach the minimum withdrawal amount, which varies depending on the app you are using).

-Using these type of free apps, you can make cashback savings that will help save you money, and lower the difference in basket costs between a discounter and traditional supermarkets.
+Using these types of free apps, you can make cashback savings that will help save you money and lower the difference in basket costs between a discounter and traditional supermarkets.

 For example, in June, the cashback apps had offers on: